amasarac/VirtualHubGadget/README.md

 * **quit**: Quits the CLI and unloads the Virtual Hub Gadget driver from the kernel.
 ### The ***attach, detach, connect, disconnect, and reset*** commands require the ***device parameter***, which can be either the ***device ID*** or the ***device name*** as listed by the list command.
 ___
+***The connect command is used to establish a connection between the host and the USB gadget device.
+It takes one argument, which is the path to the gadget device file (e.g. /dev/hidg0 for HID gadgets).
+The command first checks if the specified gadget device file exists, and if not, it prints an error message and exits.***

+***If the device file exists, the command opens the file and sets the gadget device to the CONFIGURED state.
+If the device is already in the CONFIGURED state, the command prints a message and does nothing.
+If the device is in any other state, the command sets the device to the CONFIGURED state, and then waits for the host to send a SET_CONFIGURATION request.***

+***Once the host sends the SET_CONFIGURATION request, the command sends a CONFIGURATION message back to the host, indicating that the configuration has been set.
+At this point, the gadget device is fully connected to the host, and any data transfer can begin.***
+___
 # Contributing

 Contributions to the project are welcome.
 To contribute, please fork the repository, make your changes, and submit a pull request.
 Be sure to follow the project's code style and formatting guidelines.